LeonardoEmili/leonardoemili.github.io/index.md

 Enrolled in a master's degree with a strong focus in Machine Learning/Deep Learning.
 Currently working on improving semantic embeddings for named entities under the supervision of Prof. Roberto Navigli.

 ## Selected projects
 - **Aspect-Based Sentiment Analysis**: Multitask learning approach to identify aspects and categories of target entities in SemEval-2014, using BERT contextualized-embeddings and Conditional Random Field (CRF).
-Source code is available [here](https://github.com/LeonardoEmili/Aspect-Based-Sentiment-Analysis).
+Source code is available [~~here~~](https://github.com/LeonardoEmili/Aspect-Based-Sentiment-Analysis).
 Report is available [here](assets/data/absa_report.pdf).

 - **Word-in-Context Disambiguation**: WiC as a binary classification task aims to assess whether polysemous words are used with the same meaning.
-Source code is available [here](https://github.com/LeonardoEmili/Word-in-Context).
+Source code is available [~~here~~](https://github.com/LeonardoEmili/Word-in-Context).
 Report is available [here](assets/data/wic_report.pdf).

 - **Distributed Stock Price Forecasting**: Stock price forecasting system to predict S&amp;P 500 stock prices, built using Apache Spark.
-Source code is available [~~here~~]().
-Report is available [~~here~~]().
+Source code is available [here](https://github.com/LeonardoEmili/stock-price-forecasting).
+Report is available [here](assets/data/stock_price_report.pdf).

 - **Wikifier**: Entity Linking is the task of tagging a span of text with entities in a target knowledge base.
 Source code is available [here](https://github.com/LeonardoEmili/Wikifier).
     <details>